Female Infertility

 How does PCOS affect fertility?

-PCOS affects fertility by causing irregular or absent ovulation, which makes it harder to get pregnant.
+There are many ways but mostly PCOS affects fertility by causing irregular or absent ovulation, which makes it harder to get pregnant.
 Hormonal imbalances and insulin resistance also play a role.

 Can weight loss help with pregnancy chances for women with PCOS?